tabriztarh/instagram-ghost-remover/README.md

   - Open your terminal.
   - Go to the folder with the unzipped files again.
-  Type "python remove_ghost_followers.py".
+  Type `python remove_ghost_followers.py`.
 Press Enter.
 It should resume.

 ---